"Quirky"

 But it’s not about us.

-So instead we do things like bake cookies, blow up balloons, design silly-looking trophies, and drop in National Publishers Clearing House-style on people, places, and events we wanted to thank “for keepin’ it real in The Cov.”
+So instead we identify and thank five businesses, people, places, and events “for keepin’ it real in The Cov.”

-Our Authenti-CITY Awards are our way of declaring that if you’re looking for a cookie-cutter town filled with strip malls and chain restaurants (you know, Generica), Covington ain’t it.
+Our annual Authenti-CITY Awards – which are passed out during an event called a “mashup of serious purpose and Covington craziness” – are our way of declaring that if you’re looking for a cookie-cutter town filled with strip malls and chain restaurants (you know, Generica), Covington ain’t it.

 Yes, we’re 200+ years old and offer big-city benefits.
 But the main reason you want to live or work here is our odd, fun charm best described as “authentic” and “quirky.”